Origin and release year: South Korea (2019 – Tune In For Love)

-Tune in for Love is one of the best romance drama films I have seen in a while.
+Tune in for Love is one of the best romance drama films this writer has seen in a while.
+In fact, Tune In for Love ratings reached an impressive 1,229,720 viewers as of September 16, 2019, showcasing its popularity among audiences.

 It is about two people who meet during the IMF crisis and fall in love.
 They continue to cross paths but keep missing each other as time isn’t on their side.

-It was sentimental but not over done, tension-filled but not overdramatic with unnecessary push and pulls.
+It was sentimental but not overdone, tension-filled but not overdramatic with unnecessary pushes and pulls.

 Kim Go Eun and Jung Hae In made the perfect couple, visually and through their convincing acting.